 A. We provide a thorough exam with the most advanced diagnostic instruments to evaluate your vision needs and uncover any other ocular conditions that may go undetected, if not regularly monitored.
 I received my doctor’s degree after the same four years of training that all optometrists receive and was licensed to practice by the state after extensive testing.
 We can offer lower fees because our overhead is lower operating here, and we are able to keep busy seeing patients all day because of our convenient location.

 Q. How much does an eye exam cost?

-A. A comprehensive eye health and vision exam is $58.
-A contact lens exam is $95.
-If you need bifocal correction or wear RGPs and want to wear contact lenses, the exam cost $115.
+A. A comprehensive eye health and vision exam is $65.
+A contact lens exam is $98.
+If you need bifocal correction or wear RGPs and want to wear contact lenses for the first time, the exam cost $125.

 Q. Will I receive a written prescription after the exam?
 Will the prescription be accepted anywhere?

 A. We will supply a written prescription and summary of your exam as you leave the office.The prescription is valid anywhere in the U.S.

 Q. I had an eye exam a little over a year ago, and my vision seems fine.
 Why do I need another exam?